alecji/music-artist-project/README.md

 # music-artist-project

 An app where users can search for their favorite artists and display upcoming events, social media posts, music videos and preview songs.
+Built using Bandsintown, Spotify, Youtube, facebook and Instagram Api's.

 View the project here => https://alecji.github.io/music-artist-project/